Fruit Tree Rootstocks

 Prunus F.12.1. - Very Vigorous.
 The best clonal selection of mazzard for standards.
 Good anchorage.

 Compatibility: It should be noted that there are many incompatible varieties when worked on Quince (especially Quince C).
 In these instances a suitable interstock should be used and Beurre Hardy, Doyenne du Comice and Old Home are suitable.
 The latter will also impart some resistance to Fireblight.

-Quince A - Semi Dwarf.
+Quince 'A' - Semi Vigorous.
 The ideal root stock for bush trees.